-Administrative expenses are comprised of salaries and related fringe benefit expenses and operating costs for the Company's various administrative functions, which include information services, finance, legal, and human resources.
+Administrative expenses are comprised of salaries and related fringe benefit expenses and operating costs for the Company's various administrative functions, which include information technology, finance, legal, and human resources.
 The majority of environmental remediation expenses are also classified as administrative expense.

 The Company's research and development costs are expensed as incurred.
 These expenses are aimed at the discovery of new knowledge with the intent that such effort will be useful in developing and commercializing a new product or in bringing about a significant improvement to an existing product or process.
-Total research and development expenses were \$40,902,000, \$38,778,000, and \$35,999,000 in 2022, 2021 and 2020, respectively.
+Total research and development expenses were \$35,732,000, \$40,902,000, and \$38,778,000 in 2023, 2022 and 2021, respectively.
 The remainder of research, development and technical service expenses reflected on the consolidated statements of income relate to technical services, which include routine product testing, quality control and sales service support.

-Compensation expenses or income related to the Company's deferred compensation plans is presented in the deferred compensation expense line in the Consolidated Statements of Income.
+Compensation expenses or income related to the Company's deferred compensation plans is presented in the deferred compensation (income) expense line in the Consolidated Statements of Income.
 For more details, see Note 12, Deferred Compensation, of the notes to the Company's consolidated financial statements (included in Item 8 of this Form 10-K).